aselsan-research-imaging-team/bicubic-plusplus/README.md

 ## To-do list
 - [x] Publish the pretrained x3 PyTorch model with inference & base training scripts
-- [ ] Share the code for constructing 48-img DIV2K JPEG Q=90 fast validation set used in the ablation studies
+- [x] Share the 48-img DIV2K JPEG Q=90 fast validation set used in the ablation studies
 - [ ] Share the proposed three-stage training pipeline code
 - [ ] Publish C++ inference scripts and the compiled model